danielsnick3/linked-blog-starter-md/Quests/A New Friend.md

 They have found Vodka's Kunai

 Aftermath of Putrefy's Domain Expansion
-1. Tony B'Cawk, Bloster, and Volibear are captured and converted to Putrefy's minions
+1. Tony B'Cawk, Bloster, and Volibear are captured and converted to Putrefy's minions.
 2. Hanami uses their newly returned domain expansion as a reaction to escape Putrefy and cuts off their roots to move shop.
-Any remaining roots are dimmed and quickly shrivel
+Any remaining roots are dimmed and quickly shrivel.
 3. Caspian tp'd to Arglas

-4.
+Vantablack sphere over the portal where Putrefy’s domain was expanded.
+The party come out from there and see the vine wall broken.
+The kuna